Ravindra2377/whiskey_ai/nexus/target/classes/static/REVOLUTIONARY_FEATURES.md

 ## 🎉 Conclusion

-WHISKEY AI now incorporates 80% of the revolutionary features that make it the most advanced development platform in the world.
+NEXUS AI now incorporates 80% of the revolutionary features that make it the most advanced development platform in the world.
 With capabilities 5+ years ahead of competition, it provides unprecedented productivity, quality, and cost efficiency for development teams.

 The implementation demonstrates that these "revolutionary" features are not only achievable but practical with current technology, creative implementation, and strategic development approach.